Real Estate Commissions in Toronto

 • Guidance on disclosures and compliance

-Discounted or flat-fee models may pare this down to MLS® exposure and basic representation.
+Discounted models may pare this down to MLS® exposure and basic representation.
 The value equation depends less on the percentage itself and more on the outcome: did the strategy deliver a stronger final price, smoother transaction, or added buyer incentives?

 Alternatives Gaining Traction